dazhi-z/CMPUT404-assignment-css-hell/README.md

 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

-Code is licensed under the Apache 2.0 license.
+Code is copyright Dazhi Zhang (C) 2021 under the Apache 2.0 license.
+No one is allowed to use the photo unless granted.

-How I change the Gutenburg theme
+Gutenberg project: The Irish Penny Journal, Vol.1 No.10, September 5, 1840 by Various: http://www.gutenberg.org/ebooks/54156

+Changes in part 1
 ================================
 1.Make the fonts of every part different.